Batara Immigration Law header image

 3. Violence Against Women Act (VAWA)

-Cara, born in Jamaica, moved to Lousiana with her same-sex U.S. citizen spouse, who began to abuse her daily.
-Under VAWA, she won a green card.
+Cara, born in Jamaica, moved to Louisana with her same-sex U.S. citizen spouse, who began to abuse her daily.
+She fled to another city.
+We were able to trace and obtain evidence help her win a green card under VAWA.

-This video explains how you can win a green card even when there has been no direct physical harm: VAWA Keys To Prove Extreme Cruelty.
+This video explains how you can win a green card even when there has been no direct physical harm: 10 VAWA Keys To Prove Extreme Cruelty And Win Permanent Residence.

 4. Immigration Court Appeals